Police say a suspect is dead and a police officer has been injured near the CDC and Emory University

 ——

-Associated Press writers Safiyah Riddle, Russ Bynum, Mike Stobbe and Jesse Bedayn contributed.
+Associated Press writers Safiyah Riddle, Russ Bynum, Mike Stobbe, Alanna Durkin Richer and Jesse Bedayn contributed.

-Note: This story has been corrected to show the deli’s name is spelled The General Muir, not General Miur, and that the campus is in northeast Atlanta.